Make a donation

 - For logograms where the logogram language is not Sumerian, use a language switch after the underscore: (%hit ...) _%a mu-u2_.

-- The #-sign (“hash”-sign) introduces comments about individual line content and always follows the commented line.
+- The #-sign (“hash”-sign) plus space introduces comments about individual line content and always follows the commented line.

-- The $-sign introduces comment of text structure, never of line content.
+- The $-sign introduces comment of text structure, never of in-line content.

 - $-lines for breakage of uncertain length must conform to the following patterns: $ broken (for instances of loss of full surface or column); $ beginning broken (after this, use primes on subsequent line numbers but where the length of the break is known, instead enter all line numbers and use [...] for the line content; beginning broken may also refer to some unknown number of columns missing, after which the first preserved column is to be qualified @column 1' and so on); $ rest broken (see above for both missing lines and columns); $ n lines broken (within column and surface; line numbering after resumption of preserved text is in sequence with the number preceding the break with, for example, 5'. following either 4. or 4'.).